 What?
 How could this be true?
 Surely, we’d have known about this magical fruit or encountered it during a foraging adventure.
 It must be a folk legend, like Big Foot or Lizard Man or Lizard Foot.
 (Ok, we just made up Lizard Foot, but it could be real.)

 As it turns out, the legend is in fact real.
 Pawpaws (Asimina triloba) exist, they can be the size of mangoes, and their taste is amazing.
 What do they taste like?
 Tropical fruit custard.
+Is there a go-to pawpaw recipe out there?
+Not really, and probably because most people can’t resist eating them raw (we sympathize).

 Once we knew what the plants looked like, we realized we had in fact seen pawpaw trees out in the wild.
 The trees are abundant in the low lying flood plains at our favorite morel mushroom foraging spots, and we see them blooming in March when we’re out foraging morels.
 We don’t go back to those spots in late summer when pawpaws are actually producing fruit since morels are long-since gone.